How to Scrape Prices from Online Stores with Netpeak SpiderКейсы

 To get a table summary that contains only URLs and price information:

 - In the ‘Scraping’ tab in a sidebar, go to the 'Show all results'.

 - Filter obtained data if necessary.

 - Hit the ‘Export’ button in the upper left corner for further analysis.
 You can export the table either to your computer or to Google Sheets.

 Check out the plans, subscribe to the most suitable for you, and get inspiring insights!

 To scrape data from the competitors' websites you need to perform several consistent actions:

-- Determine element for custom search (in our case it’s price).
+- Determine scraping element (in our case it’s price).

 - Copy XPath.

 Using this method you can scrape not only prices but many other types of data.
 So scraping feature can be useful for digital and content marketers, SEO specialists, webmasters, sales managers, etc.